 In the meantime, here’s a summary of what has happened so far and what we’ll be doing next:

 - The Residents Deal – RBH’s commitment to you – In March 2020, RBH and tenant representatives from College Bank and Lower Falinge signed off RBH’s commitments as part of our Residents’ Deal.
 The commitments outline what residents can expect from RBH as we work together with the local community to deliver our regeneration plans.
 You can find more details about our commitment to you here.

 - Serving of Initial Demolition Notices at Lower Falinge.
-On Monday 23rd July 2018, we knocked on the doors of all residents of Lower Falinge whose homes are affected by the demolition proposals to hand over their Initial Demolition Notice.
+On Monday 23rd July 2018, we knocked on the doors of all residents of Lower Falinge whose homes are affected by the demolition proposals to hand deliver an Initial Demolition Notice.
 We had already visited in April 2018 to let people know we would be delivering them.
 Along with the formal notice, we included a letter and an information sheet providing further explanation, together with details of how to get in touch with RBH for support or advice.

 - Continuing to work with Rochdale Council.
-We have been working closely with Rochdale Council to include our proposals for College Bank and Lower Falinge in their planning documents.
+We will continue to work closely with Rochdale Council on our proposals and ensure they link into the wider Town Centre regeneration and plans.

-- We will continue to hold our community workshops and consultation events to make sure we keep you informed and to get your thoughts and feedback on the proposals as they progress so that we can develop the detail together.
+- We will continue to hold our community consultation events to make sure we keep you informed and to get your thoughts and feedback on the proposals as they progress so that we can develop the detail together.

 Have Your Say

 Now find out how you can get in touch with us and have your say about the proposals.